WDI-SEA/notes/00-config-deployment/installfest/osx/readme.md

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-You may be prompted to installed xcode command line tools.
+You may be prompted to installed XCode command line tools.
 When prompted, click and install through that, and you're homebrew installation will continue.

 After the installation process, run the command `brew doctor`.
 If any warnings or errors are displayed, we will need to resolve them before proceeding with the rest of the install fest.